- What is long COVID?

 If you’re dealing with long COVID, you’ll definitely want to avoid non-ACA-compliant plans if you’re trying to minimize your costs.
 Those plans, including short-term health insurance, generally will not cover anything related to a pre-existing medical condition.

 But it’s also important to understand that you can only enroll in ACA-compliant plans during open enrollment or a special enrollment period triggered by a qualifying life event.
-This is true for employer-sponsored plans that qualify as major medical insurance as well as individual/family plans.
+This is true for employer-sponsored plans as well as individual/family plans.

 Open enrollment for individual/family health plans (purchased through the marketplace or directly from insurance companies) runs from November 1 to January 15 in most states.
 Individual and family plans purchased between Nov.
 1 and Dec.
 15 will have Jan.
 1 effective dates.
 Those purchased between Dec.
 15 and Jan.
-15 will be in force on Feb.
-1. Employers can set their own open enrollment periods, and although it’s common for them to be in the fall, they can occur at any time of the year.
+15 will generally be in force on Feb.
+1, although this varies a bit in some states.
+Employers can set their own open enrollment periods, and although it’s common for them to be in the fall, they can occur at any time of the year.
 You will want to confirm the effective date of your new coverage.

 Will certain types of health plans provide better coverage of long COVID expenses?